On the stability and ergodicity of adaptive scaling Metropolis algorithms: Introduction

-However, it is a common belief that many of the proposed adaptive MCMC algorithms are inherently stable and thereby do not require additional constraints or stabilisation structures.
-Indeed, there is considerable empirical evidence of the stability of several unconstrained algorithms, including the ASM approach.
-There are yet only few theoretical results, especially Saksman and Vihola \cite{saksman-vihola} verifying the correct ergodic properties and the stability of the Adaptive Metropolis algorithm \cite{saksman-am}, provided the target distribution $\pi$ has super-exponentially decaying tails with regular contours.
+It is a common belief that many of the proposed adaptive MCMC algorithms are inherently stable and thereby do not require additional constraints or stabilisation structures.
+Indeed, there is considerable empirical evidence of the stability of several unconstrained algorithms, including the adaptive scaling approach.
+There are yet only few theoretical results, especially Saksman and Vihola \cite{saksman-vihola} verifying the correct ergodic properties and the stability of the AM algorithm \cite{saksman-am}, provided the target distribution $\pi$ has super-exponentially decaying tails with regular contours.
 These assumptions on $\pi$ are close to those that ensure the geometric ergodicity of a non-adaptive random walk Metropolis algorithm \cite{jarner-hansen}.
-The result in \cite{saksman-vihola} does not assume an upper bound, but requires an explicit lower bound for the adapted covariance parameter.
-In the context of the ASM algorithm, this is analogous to constraining $\theta_n$ to the interval $[a,\infty)$, where $a>0$.
+The result in \cite{saksman-vihola} does not assume an upper bound, but requires an explicit lower bound for the adapted covariance parameter.\footnote{The recent work \cite{vihola-collapse} gives partial stability results of the AM also without the lower bound.} In the context of the scaling adaptation, the lower bound is analogous to constraining $\theta_n$ to the interval $[a,\infty)$, where $a>0$.

 The main results of this paper, formulated in the next section, show that the stability and ergodicity of the ASM algorithm can be verified under similar assumptions on the target distribution as in \cite{saksman-vihola}, without any modifications or constraints on the adaptation parameter $\theta_n\in(0,\infty)$.
 These are the first results that validate the correctness of a completely unconstrained, fully adaptive MCMC algorithm.
+Similar result applies for the ASWAM approach, given that stability is enforced on the covariance parameter $\Sigma_n$ by bounding the eigenvalues away from zero and infinity.